runarorama/latr/README.md

 ## Setup

-At the moment, only Scala 2.11 is supported.

 Latr requires the [macro paradise compiler plugin](http://docs.scala-lang.org/overviews/macros/paradise.html).
 Follow the instructions there to set up the plugin.
 If you're using SBT, you should just need a line like this in your `build.sbt`:

 ``` scala